Panettone and Zabaglione Trifle

 Place it over direct heat and bring to simmering point, then put a lid on and transfer it to the oven and leave to cook slowly for 3 hours.
 Meanwhile, cut the panettone into slices about 2cm thick, then cut these down to about 4cm pieces and place them in the bowl.
 Then sprinkle the Marsala evenly over the panettone and leave it to one side so the panettone absorbs the liquid – tip the bowl from time to time to make sure there are no pools of liquid in the bowl.

 To make the custard, whisk the egg yolks, sugar and cornflour in a medium bowl.
 Then place 350ml of the cream and the Marsala in a saucepan and, over a gentle heat, bring up to simmering point, then, whisking the egg mixture all the time with one hand, gradually pour the hot cream back into the bowl over the egg mixture.
 Now quickly pour the whole lot back into the saucepan, using a rubber spatula.
-Whisk over a medium heat until it just begins to bubble and thicken (don’t worry it won’t curdle – if it does look at all grainy, it will become smooth again when whisked o the heat).
+Whisk over a medium heat until it just begins to bubble and thicken (don’t worry it won’t curdle – if it does look at all grainy, it will become smooth again when whisked on the heat).
 Leave the custard to get quite cold.
+If you would like to watch how to make custard, and Delia's Traditional English Trifle take a look at our Cookery School Video showing you how, just click the image to play.

 Preheat the oven to 120°C, gas mark ½